eddiekyting/SCALOS/README.md

 # SCALOS

 This is a class project for CSE 583 at UW but will eventually be puslished for public use.
-The goal of the project is to take the standard corrected Kirsten Wind Tunnel data for post process and data visualizatoin The project are by Kuang-Ying"Eddie" Ting, Xiaohai"Bob" Hu, and Yiju Hu.
+The goal of the project is to take the standard corrected Kirsten Wind Tunnel data for post process and data visualizatoin.
+The project are by Kuang-Ying"Eddie" Ting, Xiaohai"Bob" Hu, and Yiju Hu.

 ## Project Background